 are used to deliver affordable housing in perpetuity where sites would not normally be permitted for housing.
 They are typically located adjacent to a settlement and have not been allocated for housing within a local or .
 The approach to rural exception sites in the current South Cambridgeshire has been very successful at delivering such sites to help meet local needs.

-Rural exception sites support local communities by prioritising people with a local connection to the village concerned. exception sites have adapted this idea by focusing on First Homes to support first time buyers across the district.
+Rural exception sites support local communities by prioritising people with a local connection to the village concerned. exception sites have adapted this idea by focusing on to support first time buyers across the district.
 In both cases the scheme should be proportionate to the adjoining settlement and can include an element of market housing to support viability.

 The policy will support the delivery of affordable housing, particularly in rural communities where current levels are low and new delivery is restricted by affordable housing only being required on sites of more than 10 dwellings.

 The government has recently introduced the concept of a exception site and they will replace entry-level exception sites.
 Although, exception sites will comprise primarily they can include other affordable housing tenures where there is evidence of need.

 The government’s guidance (paragraph 026) on states that “For plan making, local authorities and neighbourhood planning qualifying bodies are encouraged to set policies which specify their approach to determining the proportionality of exception site proposals, and the sorts of evidence that they might need in order to properly assess this.”

 The same guidance states (paragraph 008) that local authorities can apply their own eligibility criteria such as a local connection criteria, a local income cap or key worker criteria.

 The introduction of a exception site component, with locally specific criteria, to the policy will ensure the policy is complementary to requirements already set out in national planning policy but will support schemes to be more tailored to local needs within .